Youth center director on plans for new justice facility: 'I have no idea what’s being proposed'

 [Read more: Owner says he’ll sue over Douglas County’s plan to seize building for juvenile justice center]

-Tuesday’s hearing was the first in a series Cavanaugh said he plans to host between now and Labor Day.
+Tuesday’s hearing was the first in a series that Cavanaugh said he plans to host between now and Labor Day.
 His goal, he said: to come up with a less-expensive, “more common-sense” alternative proposal to the county’s proposed new juvenile justice center plans.
 He has ideas, but he wants input from all stakeholders and community members, he said.

 The county’s current plans call for erecting two buildings and a parking garage southwest of 18th and Harney Streets.
-A 10-story tower would have juvenile courtrooms, juvenile judges’ offices, juvenile and family court services, and the Douglas County Attorney’s and Public Defender’s Offices.
+A 10-story tower would have juvenile courtrooms, juvenile court judges’ offices, juvenile and family court services, and the Douglas County Attorney’s and Public Defender’s Offices.
 The other building would be a new juvenile detention center.

 [Read more: Proposed $120 million Douglas County justice complex would shrink youth detention center, raise taxes]